chili-publish/grafx-documentation/docs/GraFx-Studio/connectors/connector-grafx-media/index.md

 [See Connector types](/GraFx-Studio/concepts/connectors/#types-of-connectors)

-## Intro
+## Introduction

-GraFx Media is the built-in Media repository.
+**GraFx Media** is the built-in media repository.

-It is listed here since GraFx Media uses the same **Connector Architecture** as the other Connectors.
+It is listed here because GraFx Media uses the same **Connector Architecture** as other connectors.

-More info on the [GraFx Media application](/GraFx-Media/)
+For more information, see the [GraFx Media application](/GraFx-Media/).